Parisian café: History

 Coffee was introduced to Paris in 1644 by Pasqua Rosée, who opened the first café in Paris on Place Saint-Germain, but the concept did not become successful until the opening of Café Procope in about 1689 in rue des Fossés-Saint-Germain, close to the Comédie-Française.
 The café served coffee, tea, chocolate, liqueurs, ice cream, and confiture in a luxurious setting.
 The Café Procope was frequented by Voltaire (when he was not in exile), Jean-Jacques Rousseau, Diderot and D’Alembert.
 Cafés became important centers for exchanging news, rumors and ideas and were often more reliable than newspapers.
 In 1723 there were about 323 cafés in Paris; by 1790, there were more than 1,800.
 They were places for meeting friends and for literary and political discussion.
 Hurtaut and Magny wrote in their ‘’Dictionnaire de Paris’’ in 1779: "One gets the news there, either by conversation or by reading the newspapers.
 You don’t have to encounter anyone with bad morals, no loud persons, no soldiers, no domestics, no one who could trouble the tranquility of society."
 Women rarely entered cafés, but women of the nobility sometimes stopped their carriages outside and were served inside the carriage with cups on silver platters.
-During the Revolution, the cafés turned into centers of furious political discussion and activity, often led by members of the Revolutionary clubs.
-Following the French Revolution and the Napoleonic Wars, billiard rooms were added to some famous 18th-century cafés in Paris and other cities.
+During the French Revolution, the cafés turned into centers of furious political discussion and activity, often led by members of the Revolutionary clubs.
+Following the Revolution and the Napoleonic Wars, billiard rooms were added to some famous 18th-century cafés in Paris and other cities.

 According to Louis-Sébastien Mercier, there were some six or seven hundred cafés in Paris before the Revolution; they were "the ordinary refuge of the idler and the shelter of the indigent".
 He says that in certain cafés, an academy could be found, where authors and plays were criticised.
 Mercier describes the serving wenches in the cafés as great flirts; they need to be virtuous because men constantly surround them.